 The most comprehensive book for freelancers ever written.
 Packed with proven freelance know-how, including exclusive advice provided by world-class experts David Allen, Adam Grant, Austin Kleon, and David H. Hansson.

 “A unique book” — Steven PressfieldMore praise for The Freelance Way

 21st Century Creative Podcast

 The Freelance Way is newly available worldwide in a paperback edition sold by Amazon United States, United Kingdom, Germany, France, Spain, Italy, and Japan.
 The paperback copies are being printed on-demand and shipped not only to Amazon's online customers, but also to libraries, bookstores and other booksellers using their Expanded Distribution service.
-We were quite happy with the paperback samples, their printing quality is almost as great as of the hardcover edition.
+We were quite happy with the paperback samples and are proud to say that printing quality is almost as great as the hardcover edition.

 The Impact Hub network interview

 Soon after The Freelance Way has been published in the EU, here comes the very first interview with the author for the Impact Hub network titled Robert Vlach is out to change the world for the better, the freelance way.
 It explains the book's origin, the complex editorial process, as well as Robert's involvement in supporting both his local and the global freelance communities: “I would personally like to see us, in the near future, approaching publishers in countries where I think freelancing and my book could help many people to get out of poverty.”